-- Class 2B Protected for infrequent primary contact recreation.
+- Class 1C Protected for domestic purposes with prior treatment by treatment processes as required by the Utah Division of Drinking Water - Class 2B Protected for infrequent primary contact recreation.
 Also protected for secondary contact recreation where there is a low likelihood of ingestion of water or a low degree of bodily contact with the water.
-Examples include, but are not limited to, wading, hunting, and fishing. - Class 3A Protected for cold water species of game fish and other cold water aquatic life, including the necessary aquatic organisms in their food chain. - Class 3D Protected for waterfowl, shore birds and other water-oriented wildlife not included in Classes 3A, 3B, or 3C, including the necessary aquatic organisms in their food chain.
+Examples include, but are not limited to, wading, hunting, and fishing. - Class 3A Protected for cold water species of game fish and other cold water aquatic life, including the necessary aquatic organisms in their food chain.